Poulamibag/Data-Accelerator-Code-Repository/readme.md

 <br />

-### Step-by-step guide to creating a data flow in Data Wrangler in Amazon SageMaker to achieve your requirements
+### Step-by-step guide to creating a data flow in Data Wrangler in Amazon SageMaker to achieve your requirements:
 1. Navigate to Data Wrangler: Go to the Amazon SageMaker console and select "Data Wrangler" from the left-hand menu.
 2. Create a New Flow: Click on "Create Flow" to start a new data flow.
 3. Select Data Source: Choose "Amazon S3" as the data source.
 Select the bucket "data-accelerator" and the folder "inbound" where your CSV files are located.